gagath/lospec-palette-scrapper/README.md

 ## Rationale

 The [palettes](https://lospec.com/palette-list) on [Lospec](https://lospec.com/) are a great resource for pixel artists to use.
 However, one may not want to have all of the other bells of whistles of the Lospec website ([tutorials](https://lospec.com/pixel-art-tutorials), [jobs (??)](https://lospec.com/jobs)…).
 The goal of this software is to make all of the listed palettes on Lospec available offline for users.
-They may even be able to reuse the data and make nice software to browse the data, without all of the *web cr\*p*.
+They may even be able to reuse the data and make nice software to browse it offline.

 ## SQLite DB